SEE OUR BOB AND ALMEADY CHISUM JONES EXHIBIT BY CLICKING ‘EXHIBITS’ ON THE HOME PAGE. SEE JONES PHOTOS IN OUR PHOTO GALLERY, YEARS 1860 TO 1970

 In the mid-1940s, the Army Corps of Engineers began planning Lake Grapevine.
 Much of the original Jones land, situated along Denton Creek, was taken by eminent domain.
 “Don’t sell the homeplace,” Almeady told Eugie.
 “The children need a place to come home to.”
 When the plan changed to include the family home and 40 acres around it, Eugie fought back.
 For two years.
 Then one day she received a letter saying she could keep the land but had to return the money.
 She simply slipped the uncashed checks into an envelope and sent them back.

-In 1948, when Eugie was living with her mother, the house burned.
-Family rushed to remove furniture and throw heirlooms, clothing, quilts, dishes and more out the windows.
+In 1948, when Eugie was staying with her mother, the house caught on fire.
+Family members who rushed to help removed furniture and threw heirlooms, clothing, quilts, dishes and more out the windows.
 The family believes lightning may have started the fire.
 Today there is nothing that marks the site.
-Eugie and her husband subsequently built a house up the hill.
+Eugie and her husband subsequently built a house up the hill away from the lake.

 ALMEADY PASSES AWAY